aorith/neovim-flake/README.md

 Replace `/path/to/your/local/` with the actual path to your local flake directory.

-To provide a clear explanation of the folder structure in your Neovim flake configuration, you can include the following section in your README.
-This explanation will help users understand the purpose of each directory and file in your flake:

 ## Folder Structure

 - `nvim/`: Contains the standard Neovim configuration files, similar to what you would find in `~/.config/nvim`.
 The contents of this directory are copied to the Nix store at build time (ensure all the files are tracked by git).